XAMPPRocky/tokei/README.md

 [releases section](https://github.com/XAMPPRocky/tokei/releases).

 #### Building
 You can also build and install from source (requires the latest stable [Rust] compiler.)
 ```console
 cargo install --git https://github.com/XAMPPRocky/tokei.git tokei
 ```

 [rust]: https://www.rust-lang.org

 ## Configuration

 Tokei has a [configuration] file that allows you to change default behaviour.
 The file can be named `tokei.toml` or `.tokeirc`.
-Currently tokei looks for this file in three different places.
-The current directory,your home directory, and your configuration directory.
+Currently tokei looks for this file in three different places: the current directory, your home directory, and your configuration directory.

-## How to use Tokei
+## How to Use Tokei

-#### Basic usage
+#### Basic Usage

-This is the basic way to use tokei.
-Which will report on the code in `./foo` and all subfolders.
+This is the basic way to use tokei which will report on the code in `./foo` and all subfolders.

 ```shell
 $ tokei ./foo